kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 dict_of_integers[3]
 ```

-However, this is exactly how we create new entries, by assigning a value to it:
+However, assigning a value to a key that does not exist creates this key:

 ```{code-cell} ipython3
 dict_of_integers[3] = 33